Louie Bennett: Suffrage movement

 The terms suffragette (militant) and suffragist (non-militant) are used to describe those who campaigned for the rights of women to vote.
 From the late 1800s, suffrage societies were emerging in Ireland in response to changing social and political times.
 Louie Bennett and Helen Chenevix absorbed the Irishwomen's Suffrage and Local Government Association (IWSLGA) and scattered local suffrage societies into the Irish Women's Suffrage Federation (IWSF), an umbrella group for most of the non-militant suffrage societies, in 1911: the year suffragettes refused to participate in the census in protest at their lack of a vote.
 After Carrie Chapman Catt and Jane Addams formed a Women's Peace Party in the United States in January 1915, suffragists divided on the correct stance for women towards war.
 British suffragettes and unionist-leaning campaigners in Ireland abandoned or postponed all suffrage work.
 In the Irish Citizen, Bennett stated unequivocally that "Women should never have abandoned their struggle for justice, war or no war".

-Some members of the Irish suffrage movement were also involved in the independence movement, though others were unionist.
+Some members of the Irish suffrage movement were also involved in the independence movement, though others were unionists.
 As the fighter for both suffrage and freedom Sidney Czira (John Brennan) put it in an interview with RTÉ Television, the suffragists wanted to get into the British parliament, and the independence movement wanted to get out of it.